Bhanunamikaze/HostHeaderInjection/README.md

-# HostHeaderInjection
+# VulnFinder
-A simple tool written in golang to Find Host Header Injection Vulnerabilities
+A simple Collections of tool written in golang to Detect Vulnerabilities